 At GeoNadir we are dedicated to building a detailed map of the world using crowd-sourced drone data to help monitor changes in at-risk ecosystems globally.

 To do that we need your help!
-If you have any drone mapping image collections languishing on a hard drive, consider uploading them to our platform.
+If you have any drone mapping datasets languishing on a hard drive, consider uploading them to our platform.
 We’ll make sure they’re stored safely and securely, plus they’ll be available for anyone to view so others can learn from your work.
-It’s completely free!
-You can check out some of the awesome image collections that people have already uploaded here.
+Getting started is free!
+You can check out some of the awesome datasets that people have already uploaded here.